Table of Contents

 Ask your doctor to recommend a counselor or support group.
 This can help you, your child, and the whole family.

 - My child has autism.
 Should I consider not having another child?

 - What can I do to help my child develop language skills?

-- It's hard to feel close to my child when he/she won't look at me or talk to me.
+- It is hard to feel close to my child when they don’t look at or talk to me.
 Are there support groups I can join?

 - What is the best way to interact with my child?